Australia men's national soccer team: Later success

-Led by coach Graham Arnold, Australia went to their first Asian Cup in 2007, sending a strong squad which included 15 players from the previous year's World Cup team.
-In Group A they played against Oman (1–1 draw), Thailand (4–0 win) and eventual champions Iraq (3–1 loss), assuring Australia's progression to the quarter-final stage of the tournament.
-Though after drawing 1–1 with Japan after extra time, Australia exited the tournament on penalties at the quarter-final stage.
-An international friendly on 11 September 2007 against Argentina (1–0 loss) was Graham Arnold's last game as head coach, with the position eventually being filled by Pim Verbeek on 6 December 2007.
+Led by coach Graham Arnold, Australia went to their first AFC Asian Cup in 2007, sending a strong squad which included 15 players from the previous year's World Cup team.
+In Group A they played against Oman (a 1–1 draw), Thailand (a 4–0 win) and eventual champions Iraq (a 3–1 loss), assuring Australia's progression to the quarter-final stage of the tournament.
+After drawing 1–1 with Japan with 120 minutes played, Australia exited the tournament on penalties at the quarter-final stage.
+An international friendly on 11 September 2007 against Argentina (a 1–0 loss) was Graham Arnold's last game as head coach, with the position eventually being filled by Pim Verbeek on 6 December 2007.

-Australia began their 2010 World Cup campaign in the third round of qualification, drawn into a group, composed of Qatar, Iraq and China PR, in which Australia finished first.
-Australia eventually saw progression through to the 2010 World Cup after comfortably winning the fourth round of qualification in a group consisting of Japan, Bahrain, Qatar and Uzbekistan.
+Australia began their 2010 FIFA World Cup campaign in the third round of qualification, drawn into a group consisting of Qatar, Iraq and China PR, in which Australia finished first.
+Australia eventually saw progression through to the tournament in South Africa after comfortably winning the fourth round of qualification in a group consisting of Japan, Bahrain, Qatar and Uzbekistan.
 Australia's qualification was already assured before the final two games, finally topping its group ahead of Japan by five points.